dartmouth-cs52-21S/project-access/README.md

 - resume: { type: JSON },
 - The resume JSON will contain information that the user inputs into our frontend, including education, projects, work experience, technical skills, etc.

+## Issues

+Created specific to dos that breaks website pages into smaller chunks.
+See milestones for things we wish to accomplish.

 ## Authors